gabrielhidasy/Facebook-Archiver/README.md

 Facebook Archiver
 ===================

+This is abandoned and unmaintained, keeping it up for the memories.

 Have you ever liked a post, and then tried to find it later and had a lot of work to do that?